Here Are Some Basics About Almond Milk

 Is it high in protein?

-Some products may be fortified with protein, so check labels.
-But generally speaking, almond milk is not high in protein.
+Some products may be fortified with protein or may have naturally occuring protein from ground almonds in the product, so check labels.
+Most almond milk is not high in protein.
 If you are looking for protein, you’re better off eating a handful of almonds as a healthy snack.
 An ounce of almonds provides 6 grams of protein, 4 grams of fiber, and contains 14 grams of total fat, of which 9 grams are “good” monounsaturated fat and 3.5 grams are polyunsaturated fat (another “good” type of fat).
 Almonds are also high in vitamin E and magnesium, and contain several other valuable nutrients, too.

 Is almond milk’s nutrition the same as that of almonds?